edgedb/easy-edgedb/chapter5/index.md

 ## Using the 'describe' keyword to look inside types

 Our `MinorVampire` type extends `Person`, and so does `Vampire`.
 Types can continue to extend other types, and they can extend more than one type at the same time.
-The more you do this, the more annoying it can be to try to picture it all together in your mind.
-This is where `describe` can help, because it shows exactly what any type is made of.
-There are three ways to do it:
+The more you do this, the harder it can be to try to picture it all together in your mind.
+Or you might be in the middle of using the REPL and don't want to switch to the schema file to get some information about a type.
+EdgeDB has a keyword called `describe` that can help in this case.
+There are four ways to use `describe`:

 - `describe type MinorVampire` - this will give the {ref}`DDL (data definition language) <docs:ref_eql_ddl>` description of a type.
 DDL is the lower level language that we have seen in our migration files that end in `.edgeql` such as 00001.edgeql, 00002.edgeql, and so on.
 If we type `describe type MinorVampire` into the REPL, we will see the following output: